16-19 BURSARY FUND – Means Tested

 - Be economically disadvantaged (families on benefit or low income) i.e. Students eligible to receive free school meals.

 - Able to demonstrate financial hardship i.e. Total Taxable Family Income is less than the thresholds previously described.

 Appropriate Evidence confirming eligibility:

-- Benefits received – copy of the benefit award letter from HM Revenue & Customs and/or taxable social security benefits from the Job Centre or Social Security Office (all pages to the documents are required) and/or Universal Credit for 2020/21.
+- Benefits received – copy of the benefit award letter from HM Revenue & Customs and/or taxable social security benefits from the Job Centre or Social Security Office (all pages to the documents are required) and/or Universal Credit for the previous financial year.
 Letters appertaining to previous years cannot be accepted.

-- Evidence of Employment – copy of P60 issued in April 2020 OR 3 most recent payslips.
+- Evidence of Employment – copy of P60 issued in the previous financial year OR 3 most recent payslips.
 If self-employed a copy of your SA302 form or Tax Credit Award or Accountants letter on headed paper.

 CONDITIONS OF PAYMENT

 Students who are awarded a Bursary will be expected to meet certain conditions relating to Attendance, Behaviour and completion of the examination year.
 Students who fail to meet the expected standards may only be paid a percentage of their award or even have their payment withheld until their performance meets expectations.
 Any student who leaves Durham Sixth Form Centre before the end of the examination year will forfeit any remaining unpaid bursary and may be asked to repay any unspent bursary.

 Payment will be made by BACs to the students’ own bank account as shown below: